alexQiSong/scSTEM/README.md

 You may choose to install scSTEM by method **2.1** or **2.2** or **2.3**
 ### 2.1 Install all dependencies in one shot.
 ### 2.1.1 Install R dependencies.
-Make sure that you have R version >= 4.1.0.
+Make sure that you have R version >= 4.1.0 (https://cran.r-project.org/) and internet access.
+We would recommend installing Rstudio to interact with R in an easy-to-use GUI.
 Execute the following code to install all R dependencies.
 If R asks "Do you want to install from sources the package which needs compilation?", it is recommended to select No (or N).
 ```R
 # Install devtools
 install.packages('devtools')